• Skip to primary navigation

 3. Smoke.
 After your smoker has preheated, place the prepared brisket fat-side-down directly on the smoker grate.
 Cook for 1 ½ hours without disturbing it.

 4. Spritz.
 After 1 ½ hours, spray your brisket with the apple cider vinegar mixture 8-10 times all over.
-Close the smoker but come back to spray it with apple cider vinegar every 30 minutes for another 1 ½ hours, or until the internal temperature reaches 204°F (95°C).
+Close the smoker, but come back to spray it with apple cider vinegar every 30 minutes for another 1 ½ hours or until the internal temperature reaches 204°F (95°C).

 5. Cut.
 Move your brisket to a large cutting board and separate the point from the flat (*see note).
-Reserve the brisket point to make burnt ends and loosely tent a piece of foil over the flat and let it rest 15 minutes before serving.
+Reserve the brisket point to make burnt ends.
+Then, loosely tent a piece of foil over the flat and let it rest for 15 minutes before serving.

 Making Brisket Burnt Ends

 1. Toss.
 Meanwhile, cut the point into 1" cubes and place them in a disposable pan.
-Toss with1 cup of your preferred BBQ sauce. *If using any of the optional sauce upgrades (1 tablespoon of melted butter, 1 tablespoon of brown sugar, 1 teaspoon of Liquid Smoke, or 1 dash of Worcestershire sauce), mix them with the BBQ sauce before tossing.
+Toss with 1 cup of your preferred BBQ sauce. *If using any of the optional sauce upgrades (1 tablespoon of melted butter, 1 tablespoon of brown sugar, 1 teaspoon of Liquid Smoke, or 1 dash of Worcestershire sauce), mix them with the BBQ sauce before tossing.

 2. Smoke some more.
 Return the pan with the burnt ends to your smoker and reduce the smoker temperature to 225°F (105°C).
-Smoke for 1-2 hours, or until the sauce is thickened and sticky, and the burnt ends are tender.
+Smoke for 1-2 hours or until the sauce is thickened and sticky and the burnt ends are tender.

 3. Rest and serve.
 Rest for 10-15 minutes before serving.

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

 In short, yes.
 It’s a bit different, though.
 Brisket flat is less fatty than points, so it runs the risk of drying out.